 To reduce a student workload and ensure efficient and useful feedback to students all assignments will be spread in time throughout 30 teaching weeks.
 Students will have many opportunities for assessed and non-assessed feedback during the module (see next section).

-Suggested bibliography (the latest list will be provided in the module handbook):
+Core Text (Latest list will be provided in the module handbook):